 Biola is a very small town located in the state of California.
 With a population of 1,427 people and just one neighborhood, Biola is the 709th largest community in California.
 Biola has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Biola, where the median household income is $39,896.00.

-When you are in Biola, you'll notice that it is more blue-collar than most other communities in America.
-53.15% of Biola’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Biola is a blue-collar town, with 53.15% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Biola is a town of construction workers and builders, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Biola who work in sales jobs (9.66%), maintenance occupations (7.35%), and community and social services (7.35%).

-Being a small town, Biola does not have a public transit system used by locals to get to and from work.
+Biola is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Biola is nearly on par with the US average for all cities of 21.84%: 17.14% of adults 25 and older in Biola have a bachelor's degree or advanced degree.
+The percentage of adults in Biola who are college-educated is close to the national average for all communities of 21.84%: 17.14% of the adults in Biola have a bachelor's degree or advanced degree.

 The per capita income in Biola in 2022 was $13,998, which is low income relative to California and the nation.
 This equates to an annual income of $55,992 for a family of four.
 However, Biola contains both very wealthy and poor people as well.
 Biola also has one of the higher rates of people living in poverty in the nation, with 41.80% of its population below the federal poverty line.